-7.1.1 Main screen - overview
+6.1.1.1 Main screen - overview

-7.1.2 Main screen - detailed view
+6.1.1.2 Main screen - detailed view

-Element Purpose 1 Power switch Switches on the whole system 2 Flight Lock-mode switch The button cap is simulated so pressing it three consecutive times toggles the Flight Lock-mode to locked and by pressing it another three times back to unlocked (see chapter 5.4).
+Element Purpose Switches on the whole system Power switch Flight Lock-mode The button is simulated with a cap so pressing it three consecutive times switch toggles the Flight Lock-mode to locked and by pressing it another three times back to unlocked (see chapter 4.6).
 The first tap raises the cap, the second actually actuates the switch and the third closes the cap again.
 This sequence protects the system from unintended mode changes.
-The Flight Lock mode transition sequence looks as follows: 1 = 1 = 1 = 1 = 1 = 1 = 1 = 1 = 1 = 1 = The transition sequence back to unlocked: Image: Sequence back to the unlocked mode).
+The transition sequence to locked by pressing three consecutive times looks as follows: 2.
+3. The transition sequence back to unlocked: 1.
+2. 3.
+In locked mode an overlay mask is laid over the whole screen.
+As a result any user input is blocked on the entire touchscreen.
+Only in the area around the Flight Lock-mode switch there is a cutout in the overlay mask (allowing a transition back to the unlocked mode).

+The overlay mask looks as follows:

+Alternatively the locked mode can also be commanded from the groundstation.

-The overlay mask looks as follows: Image: State of the st 3 Activate MAVLink This button switches on the MAVLink connection to the flight controller.The button is two-color lighted to indicate the state of the MAVLinkconnection.Using this button will try to establish a connection to the Bluetooth devicewhich was successfully connected the last time.
-This requires the first-timeuser to use the flight controller mating-screen to pair, select and connect aparticular device.
-Multiple devices can also be managed on that screen.The color of this button has the following meaning:[none]MAVLink switched off[yellow]MAVLink is being switched on[green]MAVLink switched on[green, blinking]MAVLink switched on, some packets are missed 4 Add relay server The app allows configuration and storage of an unlimited number of relay servers.
+3 Activate MAVLink

+This button switches on the MAVLink connection to the flight controller.
+The button is two-color lighted to indicate the state of the MAVLink connection.

+Using this button will try to establish a connection to the Bluetooth device which was successfully connected the last time.
+This requires that at least for the first time to use the flight controller mating-screen to pair, select and connect a particular device.
+Multiple devices can also be managed on that screen.

+The color of this button has the following meaning:

+[none] MAVLink switched off

+[yellow] MAVLink is being switched on

+[green] MAVLink switched on

+[green, blinking] MAVLink switched on, some packets are missed

+4 Add relay server

+The app allows to configure and store an unlimited number of relay servers.
 This button opens a menu to define and add a new relay server.
-A relay server definition is a combination of a plain text name, a URL (or an IP address) and a port number.
-Pressing on the button opens the screen described in chapter 7.1.4.
-5 Modify relay server This button opens a menu to modify the relay server displayed in the selection box.
-Pressing on the button opens the screen described in chapter 6.2.
-6 Relay server selection box This selection box shows the currently selected relay server.
+A relay server definition is a combination of a plain text name, an URL (or an IP address) and a port number.

+Pressing on the button opens the screen described in chapter 0.

+5 Modify relay server

+This button opens a menu to modify the relay server which is displayed in the selection box.

+Pressing on the button opens the screen described in chapter 0.

+6 Relay server selection box

+This selection box shows the currently selected relay server.
 The box is empty as long as no relay server has been defined.

-After the connection to a relay server has been established, one of the following prefixes are added to the text in the selection box, which indicate the currently active interface type and the network quality: 2.5G>> 3G>> 3.5G>> WIFI>> 7 Delete relay server This button deletes the relay server which is displayed in the selection box from the list of stored relay servers.
+After the connection to a relay server has been established, one of the following prefixes are added to the text in the selection box, which indicate the currently active interface type and the network quality:

+2.5G>>

+3G>>

+3.5G>>

+WIFI>>